Cross-platform Windows, Mac OSX, and Linux: your choice.

 Portable Run it from any folder.
 No installation required.

-Small With the Windows and OSX installation packages being less than 5MB, it is one of the smallest if not the smallest fully featured IDE.
+Small With the Windows and macOS installation packages being around 6MB, it is one of the smallest if not the smallest fully featured IDE.

 Configurable Tabs or spaces?
 2 or 4?
 As everyone has its own preferences, ZeroBrane Studio gives you sensible defaults and a way to change them.